It's Okay to Not Be Okay (Philippine TV series)

-It's Okay to Not Be Okay is a 2025 Philippine romantic comedy television series based on the 2020 South Korean television drama series of the same name.
+It's Okay to Not Be Okay is a Philippine romantic comedy drama television series based on the 2020 South Korean television drama series of the same name.
 Directed by Mae Cruz-Alviar and Raymund B. Ocampo, it stars Anne Curtis, Joshua Garcia, and Carlo Aquino.
 It premiered on Kapamilya Channel's Primetime Bida evening block on July 21, 2025.
 The series concluded on October 17, 2025 with a total of 65 episodes.

 Premise

 Mia (Anne Curtis), a woman diagnosed with an antisocial personality disorder gets romantically involved with Patpat (Joshua Garcia), a psych ward caretaker, who has dedicated his life to taking care of his autistic older brother Matthew, who is more known as Matmat (Carlo Aquino).